jordanmoore753/EasyPortfolio/README.md

 # EasyPortfolio

 Are you a developer with an outstanding understanding of server-side programming?
-If so, do you also have a debilitating lack of front-end skills?
-Furthermore, are you on the job hunt and need a fresh, professional portfolio website to show off your programming skills?
+If so, would you rather not do any front-end programming?
+Furthermore, are you on the job hunt and need a fresh, professional portfolio website to show off your programming skills? have a debilitating lack of
 If you meet any or all of those requirements, you may be in luck.

 With **EasyPortfolio**, you can have a working portfolio for your *Ruby* projects and Resume up in minutes.
 I took care of the front-end work; the CSS is all mobile-first, with media queries that make viewing on any device possible.